cycle/docs/relation/has-one.md

 print_r($users);
 ```

-Cycle `Select` can automatically join related table on first `where` condition, previous example can be rewritten:
+Cycle `Select` can automatically join related tables on the first `where` condition.
+The previous example can be rewritten:

 ```php
 $users = $orm->getRepository(User::class)